greghart/powerputtygo/sqlp/README.md

 person, err := repository.Find(ctx, 1) // SELECT * FROM people WHERE id = 1 LIMIT 1
 ```

-### Generics only support
+### Generics/mapping scanning support

-Reflect is very useful for helping make declarative models and clean your code, but ultimately may
+Reflect is very useful for helping make declarative models, but ultimately may be too slow for your
-be too slow for your purposes.
-Generics allow us to approach similar goals without the performance
+purposes.
+Generics allow us to approach similar goals without the performance overhead.
+We can use
-overhead.
-Mappers handle mapping the column names, to the target address in our object that we
-want to scan into.
+mappers to handle mapping column names to target addresses in our struct that we want to scan into.

-Note, currently mappers don't nil out zero embeds, so for example, if you are selecting columns
-into an embed like pet, you should be aware of those zero structs.

 ```go
 petMapper := Mapper[pet]{